Tydox/tydox.github.io/README.md

     <td>Python</td>
   </tr>
 </table>
+Refining and expanding my knowledge in the realm is a neverending existing adventure.

 ### Vision

 I believe in the power of technology to drive change and innovation.
-My mission is to harness my skills and knowledge to create impactful solutions that make a difference.
+My mission is to harness my skills & knowledge to create impactful solutions that make a difference in society.

 ---